 - Family or Friend Gift Exchanges: make food to give as presents (cookies, candy, etc.), go out to eat together, collect canned goods to donate, go shopping for a family or child in need, give regifted gifts or practical gifts like socks, make a donation in someone’s name, or just do something together- give the gift of time.

-- If you still want to buy gifts for a select few, buy something unique, or personalized from a local small business or check out Etsy for creative and beautiful handmade items!
+- If you still want to buy gifts for a select few, buy something unique, or personalized from a local small business.
+Or try Amazon Handmade for creative and beautiful handmade items!

 Talk to your family about your desire to simplify Christmas this season.
 Let them know you want to maximize the time and fun you can all have together, and sometimes that might mean saying no to some activities.